What are the best places to retire in central Ontario?

-Situated on the scenic Lake Simcoe, Barrie is a lively city with plenty of green spaces like Centennial Park, Sunnidale Park, and the Ardagh Bluffs which offer a range of activities for lovers of the outdoors and nature.
+Situated on the scenic Lake Simcoe, Barrie is a lively city with plenty of green spaces like Centennial Park, Sunnidale Park, and the Ardagh Bluffs which offer a range of activities for seniors who love outdoors and nature.
 Explore Barrie’s vibrant downtown lined with shops, eateries, and cultural hubs such as the renowned MacLaren Art Centre.
 Another cultural attraction worth visiting in Barrie is the Mady Centre for the Performing Arts.

-Offering a variety of excellent retirement options in Barrie is Aspira The Barrieview
+Offering a variety of excellent retirement living options in Barrie is Aspira The Barrieview retirement residence.

 Toronto, the largest city in Canada, is an excellent choice for retirees looking for urban living with easy access to a wide range of amenities.
 The city is home to many landmarks, including the iconic CN Tower, and a host of world-class art galleries and theatres such as Massey Hall, the ROM, and the AGO.
 Toronto's numerous parks and green spaces include High Park, Trinity Bellwoods Park, and the Toronto Islands.
 Sports fans are also spoiled for choice with the city being home to Toronto’s Maple Leafs, Blue Jays and Raptors.